XarrrdaS/PHP-users-app/README.md

 # My own PHP app with a user table with remove and add functionality
-The app uses jQuery to handle AJAX requests.
+The app uses jQuery to handle AJAX requests.<br>
 Application retrieves data (users) from a JSON file.
 Through the form you can add new user to JSON.<br>
 Pressing a button on a specific row for specific user, will remove him from the JSON file.<br>